deardurham/dear-petition/src/components/pages/HelpPage/help.md

 ###### Editing the Generated PDF

 Save the site-generated PDF to your computer and then edit.
 Edits within the browser may not carry over through download.

-###### Testing Phase

-Anything worth having is worth fighting for.
-Send along your comments, issues, thoughts, suggestions.
-As you use it, make note of what's good, what's useful, what's cumbersome, what could be better.